 Important Considerations Pertaining To SYMLIN And Insulin Dose Adjustments

-SYMLIN dosage differs depending on whether the patient has type 1 or type 2 diabetes [see Sections below].
+SYMLIN dosage differs depending on whether the patient has type 1 or type 2 diabetes [see Patients with Type 2 Diabetes Using Mealtime Insulin and Patients with Type 1 Diabetes below].

 SYMLIN should be used only in patients who can fully understand and adhere to proper insulin adjustments and glucose monitoring.

 Insulin and SYMLIN dose adjustments should be made only as directed by a healthcare professional skilled in the use of insulin.

 When initiating SYMLIN, reduce mealtime insulin doses, including premixed insulins, by 50% to reduce the risk of hypoglycemia.

 To reduce the risk of nausea, wait at least 3 days before titrating SYMLIN to the next dose increment.

 Monitor blood glucoses frequently, including pre-and post-meals and at bedtime, particularly when initiating SYMLIN or increasing the SYMLIN dose.
 After the initial 50% reduction in mealtime insulin dose, individualize insulin dose adjustments based on glycemic control and tolerability (e.g., if nausea occurs it may affect the dose of insulin required).
 An increased frequency of mild-to-moderate hypoglycemia should be viewed as a warning sign of increased risk for severe hypoglycemia.

 If SYMLIN therapy is discontinued for any reason (e.g., surgery or illnesses), the same initiation protocol should be followed when SYMLIN therapy is reinstituted [see Patients with Type 2 Diabetes Using Mealtime Insulin below].